-But, the port of Nérac was already developed, opening the city to new and greater trading opportunities from the Baïse to the Garonne, and then onwards to other waterways.
+But, the port of Nérac was already developed, opening the city to new and more significant trading opportunities from the Baïse to the Garonne, and then onwards to other waterways.
 Nérac remained an important regional city.
 In the 19th century, navigation on the river improved upstream to Condom.
-Until the 1950s, commercial barges transported many different goods from and to the cities on the Baïse river: cereal, sand, wine, and wood among others.
+Until the 1950s, commercial barges transported many different goods from and to the towns on the Baïse river: cereal, sand, wine, and wood among others.
 Commercial traffic has declined slowly, but it was enough to stop navigation in the 1950s.
 However, the river offered a wonderful setting for leisure navigation, and tourism took over.

 Today, the Baïse is open to cruises on 65 kilometres, from Valence-sur-Baïse to Saint-Léger, near the mouth of the Garonne.
 Not only can the river boasts of flowing through beautiful landscapes, but some of the villages and cities are also must-sees.
-Buzet-sur-Baïse, where both the river and Garonne lateral canal flow, has a beautiful leisure port.
+Buzet-sur-Baïse, where the river and Garonne lateral canal flow, has a beautiful leisure port.
 From there, the canal runs parallel to the river for a few kilometres to Feugarolles where the river goes under a bridge carrying the canal.
 Although Nérac has much more to offer, this city is a unique occasion to follow the footsteps of the kings of Navarre, including Henri IV and his wife Queen Margot, popularized by Alexandre Dumas.
-To the South lies Condom, a city that has inspired many artists through the ages thanks to the nature surrounding it and its architectural heritage.
+To the South lies Condom, a town that has inspired many artists through the ages thanks to the nature surrounding it and its architectural heritage.